• Skip to primary navigation

 Instructions

-• In a saucepan, add 3 cups of water and add ginger, lemon slices, cinnamon sticks, and sugar
+• In a saucepan, combine the desired amount of water with slices of ginger, fresh lemon slices, a few cinnamon sticks, and your preferred amount of sugar.

 Adding ginger, lemon, and other spices to water.

-• Allow the mixture to boil for 2 to 3 minutes and switch off the heat
+• Heat the mixture until it starts boiling.
+Let it boil for 2 to 3 minutes to allow the flavors to meld, then switch off the heat.

 Lemon, cinnamon, ginger water boiling in saucepan.